redgeneLauren/HTMLcourse-sample/Content/Using table atrributes/TablesWithAttributes.facts.md

-### Facts for Tables Attributes
+### Facts for Table Attributes

 `HTML table` can contain attributes to have a better look to the table.
 Some of these attributes are the following:

 1. `border` - The `border` attribute is written inside the opening tag `<table>`.
-Its attribute name is `border` and its attribute value is indicated by width of the border in pixels.
+Its attribute name is `border` and its attribute value is indicated in pixels.
 To have no border around the table set the attribute value to `0`.

 2. `width` - The `width` attribute can be written inside the opening tags `<table>`, `<th>` and `<td>`.
 Its attribute name is `width` and its attribute value is set in either pixels or percentage.